 The key for multiple locations is consistency.
 So this can happen effectively, the creation of a set of local SEO guidelines will assist you in making sure that each store is represented in the same manner.
 Here are a few pointers to start you off:

-The creation of in-depth guidelines will mean that even if the responsibility of updating store pages and listings is shared amongst a few people, they will still remain consistent and clear to customers wanting to find relevant information immediately.
+The creation of in-depth guidelines will mean that even if the responsibility of updating store pages and listings is shared amongst a few people, they will remain consistent and clear to customers wanting to find relevant information immediately.
 In this way, there should be less chance of errors occurring.

-If you have successfully created guidelines that will assist store managers, or have nominated members of staff to manage their own local SEO strategy, the next step is to make sure that you have one centralised document or spreadsheet.
+If you have successfully created guidelines that will assist store managers, or have nominated members of staff to manage their local SEO strategy, the next step is to make sure that you have one centralised document or spreadsheet.

-Communication should be clear to indicate if there is a change of address or any other important details, as this change will need to be implemented on any and all business listings linking to the store.
+Communication should be clear to indicate if there is a change of address or any other important details, as this change will need to be implemented on any business listings linking to the store.

 Even if you have multiple stores all providing the same products and services, there will still be information unique to each store such as directions, location, opening hours, and local information (such as landmarks or places of interest).
-These should be included as a priority to set an individual store apart from the rest and to raise appeal to locals.
+These should be included as a priority to set an individual store apart from the rest and to raise an appeal to locals.